Academic Publications |

 - Invited talk, University of Puerto Rico, Río Piedras.
 March 2022.

 - Woods Hole Marine Biology Laboratory Seminar Series on Biology.
-Summer 2020 (initially postponed due to Covid; eventually withdrawn)
+Summer 2020 (postponed due to Covid; eventually withdrawn)

 "Defining Life"

-The Society for Social and Conceptual Issues in Astrobiology, University of Mississippi.
+The Society for Social and Conceptual Issues in Astrobiology, University of Mississippi, MS, USA.
 March 6th-9th, 2022

 “Concepts of Wilderness”

-- Canadian Society for Environmental Philosophy/ Société Canadienne de Philosophie Environementale, University of Victoria.
+- Canadian Society for Environmental Philosophy/ Société Canadienne de Philosophie Environementale, University of Victoria, Canada.
 Nov 12-14th, 2021

-- Mississippi State University Works in Progress Seminar.
+- Mississippi State University Works in Progress Seminar, MS, USA.
 Dec 3rd, 2021

-- Mississippi Academy of Sciences Annual Meeting.
+- Mississippi Academy of Sciences Annual Meeting, MS, USA.
 March 2022

 "The Nature of Moral Evil"

-Mississippi State University, Undergraduate Philosophy Club.
+Mississippi State University, Undergraduate Philosophy Club, MS, USA.
 Nov 18th, 2021

 “Communication Between Groups and Collective Organisms”

-- International Society for the History, Philosophy, and Social Studies of Biology, Université du Québec à Montréal.
+- International Society for the History, Philosophy, and Social Studies of Biology, Université du Québec à Montréal, Canada.
 2015

-- Invited talk, Information in Biology Workshop, CUNY Graduate Center, NY.
+- Information in Biology Workshop, CUNY Graduate Center, NYC, USA.
 2014

 "James and Carnap on Philosophical Systems and the Role of Temperaments"

-Southwestern Philosophy Graduate Conference, Arizona State University.
+Southwestern Philosophy Graduate Conference, Arizona State University, AZ, USA.
 2013

 Interviews/Op-eds/Popular Media |